OTRF/OSSEM/docs/cdm/entities/tls.md

 # tls

-Event fields used to define metadata about a TLS(SSL) record.
+Event fields used to define/normalize metadata about a TLS(SSL) record.
 This document is a work in progress, but is a foundational start there is included.
 Specifically the main foundations of TLS info is already in here

 ## Attributes